All Episodes

 It may collapse.

-You think Obama's gonna get blamed for that?
+You think Obama is going to get blamed for that?

-And Republicans in Congress are gonna get blamed for all this that's going on now if it collapses.
+So, who's the states are going to get blamed if they got Republican governors, and Republicans in Congress are going to get blamed for all this that's going on now if it collapses.

 But there's another aspect of this that's a little bit frustrating to me.

-I mean, I the idea that we can't stop is just let it collapse is akin to go ahead and let the Democrats win and let people see how rotten the country gets and then they'll never get reelected again.
+I mean, the idea that we can't stop is just let it collapse is akin to go ahead and let the Democrats win and let people see how rotten the country gets and then they'll never get re-elected again.

 And that was a strategy that people wanted to employ with Clinton in 1992.